Drinking water

 We support this simple precaution for all households, including those on public and private water supplies.

-We have a tap offering fluoride-free water at Papaioea Park
+We have a tap at Papaioea Park for unfluoridated and unchlorinated water

-We have a fluoride-free water tap that draws water from the park’s bore for residents who prefer to drink water without fluoride added.
-The water from this tap is not chlorinated.
+We have a water tap that draws water from the park’s bore for residents who prefer to drink water without added fluoride or chlorine.

 The tap is located at Papaioea Park entrance on Featherston Street, and it is available from 6.30am to 9pm.